Dr3wPdraw3rs/drewberrypi/projects/RTX_5090 checker Raspberry Pi/readme.md

-# Running a little annoying GUI for in stock 5090's on Windows
+# Running a little annoying GUI for in stock 5090's on Raspberry Pi

 Currently this only works for NewEgg, BestBuy, and Amazon.